At PHSA we aim to provide the best possible experience for our patients.

 We know that our ability to ensure the best patient experience depends on the contributions of each and every employee.
 Employees are more likely to provide a positive patient experience when they are engaged in what they do and feel positive coming to work.
 Employees who are engaged with their work not only enjoy it more, they are more productive, stay with the organization longer, and improve quality and safety – leading to better outcomes for patients.

-In the spring and summer of 2017, PHSA, with input from our Patient Experience Council, engaged patients, families, staff and physicians across British Columbia to help develop a Patient, Family and Community Inclusion Policy and accompanying toolkit (how-to-guide).
+In the spring and summer of 2017, PHSA engaged patients, families, staff, and physicians across British Columbia to listen and learn.

-We are excited to announce the release of our public report, which summarizes the themes of what we heard from participants throughout these engagement sessions.
+The public report summarizes the themes we heard from participants throughout these engagement sessions.

 We welcome your feedback about our services.
-If you have a compliment or complaint, please let us know.
+If you have a compliment or complaint, please contact our Patient Care Quality Office (PCQO).